 To request a change to the mailing address of your water bill please complete the Change of address form.
-You may download this Change of Address form and either email, Fax or mail the form to the Finance Department.
+You may download this Change of Address form and either email, fax, or mail the form to the Finance Department.
 This information is on the form.
-If you are requesting a name change and are not selling your property you will need to submit supporting documentation when submitting the change form.
+If you are requesting a name change and are not selling your property you will need to submit supporting documentation when submitting the change request form.

-If you are selling your property you will need to have a Home Sanitary Sewer Inspection, request a final meter read and pay your final water bill prior to the closing date of the property sale.
+If you are selling your property you will need to have a Home Sanitary Sewer Inspection, request a final water meter reading, and pay your final water bill prior to the closing date of the property sale.
 We suggest that you contact our office as soon as you have the closing date scheduled.
 A Seller /Buyer checklist can be downloaded for your reference.
 The Home Sanitary Sewer Inspection application and the fee of $150 (cash or check only) will need to be submitted to the Community Development Department in order to schedule the inspection.

 If you are purchasing a home in The City of Lake Forest we ask that you contact the Water Billing Department to set up your new water account.
 In addition to setting up your new water account you will need to purchase a Transfer Tax Stamp prior to the closing date.
 A City of Lake Forest Real Estate Transfer Tax Declaration will need to be completed.
 A Seller/Buyer Checklist can be downloaded for your reference.
 If you would like more information regarding the Transfer Tax Stamp click on this link to our Real Estate Transfer Tax Web Page

 If you rent your property and would like to have a duplicate bill sent to your renter(s) please complete the Duplicate Billing Form.
 This form will authorize the City to send a duplicate bill to your renter(s).
 This form can be emailed, faxed or mailed to the Finance Department.
 The completed form will need to be signed by both the Owner and the renter(s).

 Is my water bill high due to a water leak?